CDLUC3/resolver/_docsrc/matching.md

 ---
 title: Parse and Match Identifier
-comment: >
+comment: |
+    '''
-   codebraid pandoc --katex --from markdown+tex_math_single_backslash --filter pandoc-sidenote --to html5+smart --template=$HOME/.pandoc/templates/template.html5 --css=$HOME/.pandoc/theme.css --toc --wrap=none matching.md > matching.html
+    codebraid pandoc --katex --from markdown+tex_math_single_backslash --filter pandoc-sidenote \
+      --to html5+smart --template=$HOME/.pandoc/templates/template.html5 \
+      --css=$HOME/.pandoc/theme.css --toc --wrap=none matching.md > matching.html
+    '''

     style and template from https://jez.io/pandoc-markdown-css-theme/
 ---

 # Matching and Resolution

-The core functionality of `rslv` is to match a provided identifier to a redirect target definition and either return information about the corresponding definition or redirect the requestor to the defined target.
+The core functionality of `resolver` is to match a provided identifier to a redirect target definition and either return information about the corresponding definition or redirect the requestor to the defined target.

 It does this by splitting the input identifier string into various components and finding the best match to the components from a list of identifier definitions.
 The components and defintion are then used to construct a response that will be either a redirect to the registered target or metadata about the identifier (Figure 1).